Karol Grossmann

-Karol Grossmann (27 October 1864 – 3 August 1929) was a pioneering film maker in the Austro-Hungarian Empire.
+Karol Grossmann (27 October 1864 – 3 August 1929) was a pioneering Slovene film maker in the Austro-Hungarian Empire.

 He was born in Drakovci near Mala Nedelja on 27 October 1864.
 He was a lawyer in Ljutomer.
 He was the first Slovene amateur filmmaker.
 In 1905, he made the first Slovene film record in Ljutomer in northeastern Slovenia.
 A projection of two of his films is available at the Museum in Ljutomer.
 He died in Ljutomer.